PADUCAH GASEOUS DIFFUSION PLANT (USDOE)

 - The Decontamination and Decommissioning (D&D) OU, addresses decontamination, demolition, and disposal of inactive buildings associated with the former uranium enrichment plant.

-The DOE plans to undertake more cleanup actions before transferring clean parcels to new owner.
-Site investigation and cleanup activities are currently forecast through 2065.
-However, long-term cleanup activities will likely go past 2065.
-Due to the large amount of Superfund-related waste that will be generated from decontamination and decommissioning of plant buildings and other cleanup activities, DOE plans to evaluate disposal options for site wastes, including the potential construction of an on-site waste disposal facility.
+The DOE plans to undertake additional site investigation and more cleanup actions to address environmental contammiantion through 2065.
+Due to the large amount of Superfund-related waste that will be generated from decontamination and decommissioning of plant buildings and other cleanup activities, DOE plans to evaluate disposal options for site wastes, including the potential construction and operation of an on-site waste disposal facility in the 2030-2060 timeframe.

 Sampling and Monitoring